 A congressional subcommittee approved revisions to the Global Online Freedom Act in March 2012.
-Based on these revisions, technology companies that operate in a selected group of restrictive countries would have to publish annual reports revealing how they deal with human-rights issues.
+Based on these revisions, technology companies that operate in a selected group of restrictive countries would have to publish annual reports revealing how they deal with human rights issues.
 This would not be required of companies that join associations that provide similar oversight such as the Global Network Initiative, which protects and advances the "freedom of expression and privacy in information and communications technologies."

 In 2012, the Stop Online Piracy Act (SOPA) and Protect IP Act (PIPA) failed to pass because of public outcry and protests.
 The bills attempted to protect music artists and corporations from copyright infringement by limiting Americans' freedom on the Internet through the exercise of regulatory control over much of the online space.
-More than one year after SOPA's and PIPA's rejection, there are other lesser-known bills pending in Congress that would limit Internet users' freedom and invade their privacy by allowing certain entities to access personal data.
+More than three years after SOPA's and PIPA's rejections, there are other lesser-known bills pending in Congress that would limit Internet users' freedom and invade their privacy by allowing certain entities to access personal data.
 The Cyber Intelligence Sharing and Protection Act (CISPA) would allow warrantless searches and sharing of personal data among and between private companies and the government.
+The Cybersecurity Information Sharing Act (CISA) of 2015 was introduced in Senate in March 2015.
+This bill allows companies to monitor user information and encourages them to share it with the government.
 Despite strong public opposition, these types of bills continue to be proposed.